-- 3. That the Culture and Communities Select Committee recommend to the Executive Member for Recreation, Heritage, Countryside and Rural Affairs that he: - i) Notes the impact of increased use and weather conditions on the rights of way network and paths at country parks and countryside sites across Hampshire. - ii) Approves the establishment of a £500,000 Path Recovery programme to carry out remedial works to improve the condition of the worst affected rights of way and countryside paths in 2021/22 to be funded from the CCBS accumulated Cost of Change reserve.
+- 3. That the Executive Member for Recreation, Heritage, Countryside and Rural Affairs: - Notes the impact of increased use and weather conditions on the rights of way network and paths at country parks and countryside sites across Hampshire. - ii) Approves the establishment of a £500,000 Path Recovery programme to carry out remedial works to improve the condition of the worst affected rights of way and countryside paths in 2021/22 to be funded from the CCBS accumulated Cost of Change reserve.